StructSAM: Structure- and Spectrum-Preserving Token Merging for Segment Anything Models: Method

 \subsection{SAM architecture}

-SAM employs a transformer-based image encoder for dense image representation learning.
+SAM~\cite{kirillov2023segment} employs a transformer-based image encoder for dense image representation learning.
 Images are first embedded into a grid of visual tokens via a patch embedding layer and processed by a hierarchical encoder that produces multi-scale features, which are then consumed by a lightweight mask decoder.

-To balance efficiency and global context modeling, SAM interleaves \textit{local} and \textit{global attention} within the encoder (Figure~\ref{fig:sam_encoder}).
+To balance efficiency and global context modeling, SAM interleaves \textit{local} within a window size and \textit{global attention} in each encoder (Figure~\ref{fig:sam_encoder}).
 Given an image token set \( \mathcal{X} = \{x_1, \dots, x_N\} \), tokens are partitioned into disjoint spatial windows \( \{\mathcal{P}_k\}_{k=1}^{K} \) such that At most layers, self-attention is computed independently within each window to capture local spatial dependencies.
 For a token \( x_i \), local attention is defined as

 where \( \mathbf{q}_i = \mathbf{q}(x_i) \), \( \mathbf{k}_j = \mathbf{k}(x_j) \), and \( \mathbf{v}_j = \mathbf{v}(x_j) \).

 To enable long-range information exchange, SAM periodically applies \textit{global attention} over locally updated tokens \( \tilde{x}_i = \mathrm{Attn}_{\mathrm{local}}(x_i) \):